Bangai-O: Reception

-Sequels
+Legacy

 Bangai-O received two sequels.
 The first, Bangai-O Spirits, was released for the Nintendo DS in 2008, and the second, Bangai-O HD: Missile Fury, was released exclusively on the Xbox 360 via Xbox Live Arcade in 2011.
 The games feature most of the same core gameplay ideas as the first game, but evolve on them with more weapons and gameplay elements.
 Both games included level editors, and the latter features multiplayer modes.

+In February 2026, two independent groups released separate fan translations of the Nintendo 64 version.
+Both feature original translations not based on that of the Dreamcast version.